 where $b_{_\infty}=\gamma/(2-\gamma)$.
-In addition the two MEWMA-type statistics of Reynolds and Cho [2006] for monitoring $\bfmath{\Sigma}$ are
+In addition, the two MEWMA-type statistics of Reynolds and Cho (2006) for monitoring $\bfmath{\Sigma}$ are

-where $\bfmath{\Sigma}_{_{W_{0}}}^{-2}$ represents the inverse of a matrix whose entries are the squared of the corresponding entries of the matrix $\bfmath{\Sigma}_{_{W_{0}}}$.
-The chart $M_{1i}^{W^2}$ is used with a UCL, while $M_{2i}^{W^2}$ is used with both an LCL and a UCL and is more effective in detecting decreases in variability.
-Reynolds and Cho [2006] studied the performance of the aforementioned MEWMA control charts and compared to some other existing EWMA charts in the literature.
-See also Reynolds and Stoumbos [2008, 2010], Reynolds and Kim [2007], and Reynolds and Cho [2011].
-It is worthwhile to mention that, despite their effectiveness, the hybrid approaches similar to those in Reynolds and Cho [2006] suffer from the deficiency of losing ability to provide detailed diagnostic information when a process is out-of-control.
-For example, in simultaneous application of the Hotelling $T^{2}$ (or MEWMA) and $|\,\mathbf{S}\,|$ control charts, the former may reacts to mean shifts, dispersion changes, and changes of correlations altogether, which will mask the nature of shift.
-This is mainly because of the fact that those charts assume that the covariance matrix (or its estimate) remains unchanged during the monitoring process.
-Zhang and Chang (2008) proposed a combined charting scheme for monitoring individual observations which differentiates mean shifts from variance shifts.
+where $\left(\bfmath{\Sigma}_{_{W_{0}}}^{(2)}\right)^{-1}$ represents the inverse of a matrix whose entries are the square of the corresponding entries of the matrix $\bfmath{\Sigma}_{_{W_{0}}}$.
+The chart $M_{1i}^{W^2}$ is implemented with a UCL, while $M_{2i}^{W^2}$ is used with both an LCL and a UCL and is more effective in detecting decreases in variability.
+Reynolds and Cho (2006) studied the performance of the aforementioned MEWMA control charts and compared them to some other existing EWMA-type and Shewhart-type control charts in the literature.
+See also Reynolds and Stoumbos (2008, 2010), Reynolds and Kim (2007), and Reynolds and Cho (2011).
+It is worthwhile to mention that, despite their effectiveness, the hybrid approaches similar to those in Reynolds and Cho (2006) suffer from not providing detailed diagnostic information when a process is out-of-control.
+For example, in simultaneous application of the Hotelling $T^{2}$ (or MEWMA) and $|\,\mathbf{S}\,|$ control charts, the former may react to mean shifts, dispersion changes, and changes of correlations, which will mask the nature of shift.
+This is mainly because those charts assume that the covariance matrix (or its estimate) remains unchanged during the monitoring process.
+Zhang and Chang (2008) proposed a combined charting scheme for monitoring individual observations which differentiates mean shifts from shifts in covariance matrix.
 Their proposal is composed of two control charts.
-The first control chart is a dynamic MEWMA (DMEWMA) that sequentially updates the estimate of the covariance matrix only as new data become available.
+The first control chart is a dynamic MEWMA (DMEWMA) that sequentially updates the estimate of the covariance matrix as new data become available.
 Hence, this chart is sensitive to mean shifts only.
-The second chart is a multivariate exponentially weighted moving deviation (MEWMD) control chart which monitors the difference between the current observation and the current process mean estimated by a moving average of the certain number of most recent observations.
-Note that this MEWMD chart detects variance shifts only.
+The second chart is a multivariate exponentially weighted moving deviation (MEWMD) control chart which monitors the difference between the current observation and the current process mean estimated by a moving average of a certain number of the most recent observations.
+Note that this MEWMD chart detects shifts in covariance matrix only.